beevik/ntp/README.md

   server.
 * `Version`: Which version of the NTP protocol to use (2, 3 or 4).
 * `TTL`: The maximum number of IP hops before the request packet is discarded.
+* `LocalAddress`: The local IP address to use when sending the query.
+Useful when the host has multiple network interfaces.
 * `Auth`: The symmetric authentication key and algorithm used by the server to authenticate the query.
 The same information is used by the client to authenticate the server's response.
 * `Extensions`: Extensions may be added to modify NTP queries before they are transmitted and to process NTP responses after they arrive.
+* `GetSystemTime`: A custom function to obtain the current system time, used to override the default `time.Now` function.
 * `Dialer`: A custom network connection "dialer" function used to override the default UDP dialer function.

 ## Using the NTP pool